Novelate/NovelateEngine/README.md

 *Novelate is basically a complete remake of the engine back then.
 Instead of officially using SDL then it officially uses SFML, however SDL support is coming.*

-The bindings to SFML are through DSFMLusing version 2.1.1 (Apr.
+The bindings to SFML are through DSFML using version 2.1.1 (Apr.
 19th 2016) in case the original project stagnates entirely or goes through breaking changes.
 That is also the latest release for the binding other than the master itself which is not stable.

 ***The engine itself is not currently stable and still in early development, however it has some of the basic functionality done.
 This also means not all configurations etc. are supported yet.***